MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/evntrace/ns-evntrace-_event_trace_header.md

 Flags to indicate which fields in the <b>EVENT_TRACE_HEADER</b> structure are valid.

-#### - Version

-Drivers can use this member to store version information.
-This information is not interpreted by the event logger.

 #### - Guid

 The GUID that identifies the data block for the event.